 Iron supplements also reduce the absorption of cefdinir.
 Separating the administration of cefdinir and iron supplements by two hours prevents this interaction.
 There have been reports of reddish stool in patients who have received cefdinir.
 This could be due to the formation of a chemical complex between cefdinir and iron in the stomach.

-PREGNANCY: There are no adequate studies of cefdinir in pregnant women; however, studies in animals suggest no important effects on the fetus.
+PREGNANCY AND BREASTFEEDING SAFETY: There are no adequate studies of cefdinir in pregnant women; however, studies in animals suggest no important effects on the fetus.